-BET Awards to honor Nipsey Hussle; Cardi, Lil Nas to perform
+Cardi B kicks off BET Awards, Lil Baby wins best new artist

 After releasing a number of successful mixtapes, Hussle found greater success with “Victory Lap,” his major-label debut album released last year.
 It earned him a Grammy nomination — his first — for best rap album, though the project lost to Cardi B’s multi-hit “Invasion of Privacy.”

 Cardi B is the leading nominee at the BET Awards with seven, including two bids for the top prize — video of the year — thanks to her hits “Money” and “Please Me,” co-starring Bruno Mars.
-The rap star is schedule to perform onstage Sunday.

 Lil Nas X, whose “Old Town Road” is spending its 11th week at No. 1 on Billboard Hot 100 chart, will perform the global hit alongside country singer Billy Ray Cyrus.
 Other performers include Migos, H.E.R., Lizzo, Lil Baby, Meek Mill, Fantasia, DaBaby, Jeremih and Kirk Franklin.